 The use of publicly-owned land for Affordable Housing is noted as a national best practice for expanding the supply of quality diverse price point housing, and is identified as a tool in the Housing Charlotte Framework.
 It is the City's intent to prioritize use of available City-owned Real Property for development of Affordable Housing whenever possible.
-These guidelines and procedures establish a uniform process for the evaluation, use, reuse and/or disposition of City-owned Real Property for Affordable Housing and are intended to:
+These guidelines and procedures establish a uniform process for the evaluation, use, reuse and/or disposition of City-owned Real Property, excluding airport property, for Affordable Housing and are intended to:

-- Set forth the criteria, provide clarity and reflect desired outcomes relative to the evaluation, use, reuse or disposition of City-owned Real Property with the overall goal of affirmatively furthering the availability of fair housing choices for all residents while expanding the supply of affordable and workforce housing. - Provide for fixed asset control documentation to properly account for any use, reuse or disposition of City-owned Real Property - Prohibit disposition of City-Owned property in a context or by a method which could give rise to an allegation of a conflict of interest
+- Set forth the criteria, provide clarity and reflect desired outcomes relative to the evaluation, use, reuse or disposition of City-owned Real Property with the overall goal of affirmatively furthering the availability of fair housing choices for all residents while expanding the supply of affordable and workforce housing. - Provide for fixed asset control documentation to properly account for any use, reuse or disposition of City-owned Real Property for affordable housing. - Utilize a transparent disposition process of City-owned property for the purpose of affordable housing in a context or by a method which avoids an allegation of a conflict of interest.